- 28 Mar, 2026

 Design vs. Development: What’s the Difference?

 At a high level, web design focuses on how a website looks and feels, while web development focuses on how it functions.
-Both are essential, and neither can fully succeed without the other.
+Web design and web development are both essential, and neither can fully succeed without the other.

 Understanding Web Design